PSMFC-AKFIN/accessing-data/README.md

 developer</figcaption>
 </figure>

-You can also connect using R. If I have a query that I am happy with that I know I will need to run repeatedly I will embed it in my R script.
+### Connecting through R

+You can also connect using R. Once a query has been perfected, coding it into your scripts can pull it straight into your R environment.
+The [dbplyr](https://dbplyr.tidyverse.org/) R package also offers a tidyverse wrapper for SQL queries, which many users find helpful.
 Below are some R examples.
-I use the odbc package to connect here but it is also possible to use the RODBC and RJDBC packages.
+I use the odbc package and RJDBC packages to connect here but it is also possible to use RODBC or ROracle.
 RJDBC is ~3x faster than odbc or RODBC.
+ROracle works for Mac users.
 The keyring and getPass packages allows us to enter passwords without storing them in code (poor form).

 ``` r
 library(tidyverse)